Gradian: Relation to the metre

 An early definition of the metre was one ten-millionth of the distance from the North Pole to the equator, measured along a meridian through Paris.

-In the 18th century, the metre was defined as the 10-millionth part of a quarter meridian.
+In the eighteenth century, the metre was defined as the 10-millionth part of a quarter meridian.

 Thus, 1 gon corresponds to an arc length along the Earth's surface of approximately 100 kilometres; 1 centigon to 1 kilometre; 10 microgons to 1 metre.
 (The metre has been redefined with increasing precision since then.)

 Relation to the SI system of units

 The gradian is not part of the International System of Units (SI).
 The EU directive on the units of measurement notes that the gradian "does not appear in the lists drawn up by the CGPM, CIPM or BIPM."
 The most recent, 9th edition of the SI Brochure does not mention the gradian at all.
 The previous edition mentioned it only in the following footnote:

 The gon (or grad, where grad is an alternative name for the gon) is an alternative unit of plane angle to the degree, defined as (π/200) rad.
 Thus there are 100 gon in a right angle.
 The potential value of the gon in navigation is that because the distance from the pole to the equator of the Earth is approximately 10000 km, 1 km on the surface of the Earth subtends an angle of one centigon at the centre of the Earth.
 However the gon is rarely used.